What's the Difference Between Ice Cream & Gelato

 Churn Baby Churn

-The varying textures between a scoop of vanilla ice cream and a scoop of vanilla gelato will tell you that the churning processes differ between these deserts.
-Commercial Ice cream is churned extremely fast, which adds volume to it and gives the base a light and airy texture.
-Conversely, Gelato is slowly-churned, making it denser and harder to melt.
-However, the at-home gelato and ice cream makers usually church at one pace.
+The varying textures of a scoop of vanilla ice cream and a scoop of vanilla gelato will tell you that the churning processes differ between these deserts.
+Commercial Ice cream is churned extremely fast, adding volume and giving the base a light and airy texture.
+Conversely, Gelato is slowly churned, making it denser and harder to melt.

 What About Adding Eggs?

-To further complicate the world of creamy desserts, there are also ice cream and gelato custards.
+There are ice cream and gelato custards to further complicate the world of creamy desserts.
 These recipes use egg yolks to create an ultra-creamy and custardy flavor.
-Heavy cream and egg content makes custard the highest in fat of all three varieties.
+Heavy cream and egg content make the custard the highest in the fat of all three varieties.

 The Bottom Line

-Overage: This word simply means the air incorporated into the creamy mixture when produced.
-Commercial ice cream can have as much as 50% air whipped into its base while gelato has, at most, 30% churned into its’ ingredients.
+Overage means the air is incorporated into the creamy mixture when it is produced.
+Commercial ice cream can have as much as 50% air whipped into its base, while gelato has, at most, 30% churned into its’ ingredients.

-Fat: Gelato typically contains between 4-6% fat content while ice cream is never commercially sold with anything less than 10% fat.
-So, if you are concerned about fat content and are choosing between the two, go with Italian gelato.
+Fat: Gelato typically contains between 4-6% fat content, while ice cream is never commercially sold with anything less than 10% fat.
+So, if you are concerned about fat content and choose between the two, go with Italian gelato.

-Flavor & Texture: Because there is less fat and air in gelato, the flavors are richer than ice cream.
+Flavor & Texture: Because gelato has less fat and air, the flavors are richer than ice cream.
 Despite its reduced fat content, gelato has a wonderful creamy texture and will melt in your mouth.
-Ice cream, on the other hand, has an icier and frozen mouth feel to it.
+On the other hand, ice cream has an icier and frozen mouth feel.

 Regardless of these differences, both ice cream and gelato belong to the same delicious family of creamy treats.
 Why squabble over differences?
 Just pick up the spoon and enjoy.